 By Samuel Baid

-(The writer is political and social analyst and contents of the article are his own views and now necessarily be agreed with the newspaper)
+(The writer is human rights analyst and commentator.
+His comments are his own views and may not necessary be agreed by the newspaper.
+Editor)